 - 1/4 cup mayonnaise or veganaise

-- 1 1/2 tbsp white wine vinegar or champagne vinegar
+- 1 1/2 tablespoons white wine vinegar or champagne vinegar

-- 1 tbsp whole grain Dijon mustard make sure it's whole grain!
+- 1 tablespoon whole grain Dijon mustard make sure it's whole grain!

-- 1/2 tsp salt (or more to taste) plus 2 tsp salt for potato cooking water
+- 1/2 teaspoon salt (or more to taste) plus 2 tsp salt for potato cooking water

 - Sprig of fresh dill to garnish optional